 With proper upkeep, your air conditioner will offer worry-free service for a long time.
-But, just like any other machine in your home, it will eventually need replacement.
-Knowing when to install a new one is key to skip pricey repairs, expensive electrical bills and interrupted comfort.
+But, just like any other thing in your home, it will eventually need to be replaced.
+Knowing when to install a new one is important to avoid pricey repairs, expensive utility bills and comfort disruptions.

-When it includes being cool and your house’s energy efficiency, our Home Furniture, Plumbing & Heating pros have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner requires replacement.
-Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our Home Furniture, Plumbing & Heating specialists have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner should be replaced.
+Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s smart to get started preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for installation.
+Typically, the Department of Energy says most air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s wise to begin preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for a replacement.

 Dependability

-How dependable is your air conditioner?
-Does it cool well, even on the warmest days?
-Or is it regularly malfunctioning?
-When your air conditioner starts becoming less reliable it’s time to initiate preparing to get an updated one.
+How reliable is your air conditioner?
+Does it cool dependably, even on the toastiest days?
+Or is it routinely malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to start thinking about getting an updated one.

-Over your air conditioner’s life span, it’s anticipated for it to need a few little repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just get a new one.
+Over your air conditioner’s lifetime, it’s anticipated for it to need several small repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just replace it.

 Energy Efficiency

-Every air conditioner has a SEER rating, which ranks how efficiently it consumes electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal laws.
+Every air conditioner has a SEER rating, which ranks how well it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal mandates.
 However, your air conditioner becomes less efficient as it wears out.

-Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often costlier but might pay for themselves over time through more energy savings.
+Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are typically costlier but might pay for themselves over the years through improved energy savings.
 And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you comfortable when your air conditioner is running?
-Or are you continuously dialing down the temperature to keep cool?
-An older air conditioner could have problems keeping your house comfy because of lower efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of operating at full speed continuously, these air conditioners work at multiple speeds to adapt your comfort.
+Are you cool when your air conditioner is on?
+Or are you constantly dialing down the temperature to stay cool?
+An old air conditioner could have trouble keeping your home comfy as a result of lower efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of operating at full speed continuously, these air conditioners operate at multiple speeds to adjust your comfort.

 Noise

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is annoying you, ask us about upgrading to a variable-speed air conditioner.
-Most of these air conditioners cool at a sound level that’s similar to a regular conversation.
+If noise is annoying you, ask us about installing a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a smart method to maximize your energy efficiency, with very little effort needed from you.
-And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
-Many of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or gone and change settings as necessary.
+Getting a smart thermostat is a good method to maximize your energy efficiency, with very little effort needed from you.
+And, depending on the rebates provided by your utility company, you may be able to get a free smart thermostat or get one for not much.
+Many of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and adjust settings as necessary.

 Refrigerant Type

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
-You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will list the refrigerant type.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will show the refrigerant kind.

 If your air conditioner is running fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, repairing the problem will be expensive.
-That’s due to the fact Freon is only available in decreased, recycled amounts.
+However, if it ever has a refrigerant leak, solving the problem will be costly.
+That’s because Freon is only available in limited, recycled amounts.

 Our Pros Make Air Conditioning Installation Stress-Free

-If you’re still deciding whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up as time goes by.
+If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really add up as time passes.

-We realize that air conditioner cost is your top question.
+We are aware that air conditioner cost is your top question.
 That’s why collaborating with Home Furniture, Plumbing & Heating for air conditioning installation in Kankakee and surrounding areas is easy and affordable.
-Our techs will help you choose the right solution for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+Our professionals will help you select the right model for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.